1hiking/SimpleTheme/readme.md

     style = 'nord' # Add nord to match theme's CSS
 ```

+## License

+To add license as HTML, override the `article-license.html` with a CC license for example, you could use the [Creative Commons webpage](https://creativecommons.org/choose/)

 ## Shortcodes

 You can add a Table of Content by adding the following line at the start of your